 This illustration is a good starting point to look at intercultural communication.
 It illustrates several all important facts about people in culture.
 In the first place, human beings in certain large cultural groupings tend to share certain fundamental commonalties in defining the reality around them.
 This commonality is a part of culture.
 Any given culture is made up of folkways, modes and mores, language, human productions, and social structures.
 Culture is all of these and more than these.
 It is also the larger significance of people and things in relation to which these aspects of culture take on meaning.
 One might compare culture to a large and intricate tapestry.
 The tapestry is made up of numberless threads, various colors, larger shadings and lines all of which go to make up the overall mosaic or pattern which in turn serves in interpreting any part.
 Culture is also this wholeness, this larger reality. [ Definition of culture: PowerPoint ]

 In the second place, people are born and reared "into" culture.
 They are enculturated.
 By this process culture is made to be uniquely their own -- the cultural reality becomes their reality over a period of time.
-As James Downs says,
+As James Downs has written: